 ACE (Accelerated College English) is UC's in-house English proficiency program, an accelerated program that allows students to begin studying toward their desired major immediately while they take language and culture courses in their first year.
 International students apply for ACE as part of the admissions process.

 One of the best ways to improve your English is just to talk to people!

 Join one of our conversation groups or get together with other international students and Americans through the IPALS and other student groups.
 You'll find a warm welcome and plenty to talk about.

 UC International's English as a Second Language conversation group draws people from around the campus and around Cincinnati, including students, professors and spouses and community members.
-The group often organizes out-of-class activities around Cincinnati, too.
+We often organize out-of-class activities around Cincinnati, too.

-The group is coordinated by Bene Khoury, a former study abroad advisor in the UC International office who now works in the University Honors Program.
+Our coordinator is Bene Khoury, a former study abroad advisor in the UC International office who now works in the University Honors Program.